 Colors and Markings

 Also known as the three-lined rasbora, this fish is a hardy and popular member of the Rasbora line.
 Slender with an almost transparent body, a horizontal black line runs from behind the gills to the tail.
 The tail is forked, and bears bands of yellow and black, ending with a band of white at the tip, hence the common name of three-lined rasbora.
 When swimming and even while at rest, this fish will open and close its tail in a scissor-like fashion, giving rise to the common name it’s best known for.
 Adult scissortails reach a length of approximately 3.5 inches.

 Preferring to live in schools of a half dozen or more, the scissortail is an active fish that prefers the mid-to-upper levels of the aquarium.
 Scissortails are peaceful, gregarious fish that do well in community aquariums.
 They should be kept with at least a half-dozen of its own kind, to bring out their colors and make them feel at home.
 Other species of rasboras make excellent companions.

 Virtually all tetra species are good tankmates, as well as danios, gouramis, and even larger fish such as angelfish and discus.
 Bottom-dwelling fish such as corys and other catfish species also make good tank-mates.
 Even livebearing fish such as guppies, mollies and swordtails can be kept with scissortails.
 Just keep in mind that some of those species do better in more alkaline water versus the slightly more acidic water that scissortails prefer.

-Scissortail rasboras require plenty of open swimming area and do best in longer tanks.
+Scissortail rasboras require an open swimming area and do best in longer tanks.
 Although not fussy about décor, the most natural setting would be one that includes plants such as Java moss, driftwood, and rocks of various sizes to mimic a riverbed habitat.
 Subdued lighting will recreate the typical forested habitat in nature.
 However, scissortails will adapt to a wide range of habitats.